JongSeokJang/Sogang-Embedded-System-Software/README.md

 	- quit button has to be done
 - rough draft of app (has to be modified)

+**'14.
+06. 02.**
+- time print on fnd device complete
+- have problem with termination
+	- device freeze after terminate

 ## 4th Assignment
 ### Goal
 Implement simple java application program